iamromulan/cellular-modem-wiki/quectel/flash_firmware_windows.md

 At the end of the flash process the modem will automatically reboot and QFlash shoudl say PASS!

 If you get any errors ensure the USB connection is stable or try a different computer.
-Once the flash process makes it past the beginning phase do not interrupt the process or you could leave the modem in an unusable bricked state.
+Once the flash process makes it past the beginning loading bar phase do not interrupt the process or you could leave the modem in an unusable bricked state.
 You'll have to enter EDL manually to revive it if this happens.

 # Advanced